masaic-ai-platform/platform-ui/docs/api_integration.md

    - Same identifier format as above
    - Indicates the completion of tool execution

+#### File Search Tool Progress Events

+When file search tools are configured and used, additional events are fired for tool execution progress:

+7. **`response.file_search.in_progress`** - Fired when a file search tool starts execution
+   - Indicates the start of file search execution for visual progress tracking

+8. **`response.file_search.completed`** - Fired when a file search tool completes execution
+   - Indicates the completion of file search execution

 #### Event Sequence Examples

 **Basic Text Response**: